county-of-simcoe-gis/SimcoeCountySearchProcessor/README.md

 This app processes the data behind the search component of our NodeJS [WebApi](https://github.com/county-of-simcoe-gis/SimcoeCountyWebApi).
 It accepts WFS urls as the data source.
 This would then be scheduled to run overnight.

+\*\* This is still a work in progress and will be adjusted when pushed to production.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.